bomonike/bomonike.github.io/odoo.md

 ## Installation

 As described at https://github.com/bomonike/odoo-utils/blob/main/README.md

 1. If the repo is private, get a GitHub token for read access at your GitHub's Account settings > Developer settings > Fine-grained Personal access tokens:

    <a target="_blank" href="https://github.com/settings/tokens">https://github.com/settings/tokens</a>

 1. Click "Generate new token".
 Confirm access.
 Select Expiration "7 days".
-Give token a descriptive name (with a date)
+Give token a descriptive name (with a date).
 1. Under "Select scopes", check the "read:packages" scope to grant read access to private repositories.
 1. Click green "Generate token".
 Click the icon to copy the generated token to paste.

-1. Open a Terminal instance to download shell script (instead of git clone):
+1. Open a Terminal instance.
+1. Build the Linux (Debian) instance and obtain a SSH key pair.
+1. SSH into the instance using the asymetric key pair.
+1. Configure the environment:

    ```
    cd